SwimmingTiger/WowBigfootClassic/Interface/AddOns/ThreatClassic2/README.md

 Please check for bugs and feature requests before submitting the same request and participate in the dicussion.
 Please **do not** email me, comment on commits or raise issues in any other channel, so there is a single place for discussions everyone can see and participate.
 Thank you for your consideration.

 Like the project?
-Leave a star :)
+Add a star :)

 ## Download
  - [CurseForge](https://www.curseforge.com/wow/addons/ThreatClassic2)